 If you do make it to the end you can watch for the film’s one surprise, a cameo from Ted Geoghegan the writer/director of We Are Still Here and Mohawk and an associate producer on this film.

 Dark Ritual is available to stream via Summer Hill Films.
 You can check their website for more information.

-UPDATE – Thanks to Adrian over at Movies and Mania for pointing out the fact that Dark Ritual and the director’s previous film Imago have not just a similar cast but the same one.
+UPDATE – It’s come to my attention that Dark Ritual and the director’s previous film Imago have not just a similar cast but the same one.
 After a bit of digging, I found this notice from the production company for a re-edited version titled In the Blood and a Facebook page that dates back to 2009.
 So apparently it’s not a new film but something that sat around, unreleasable until the COVID-induced lack of new product made Summer Hill desperate.